Floppie209/Amiga2000-remake/README.md

 Update 28-9-2019
 Widened the +5V, +12V and -12V traces to 1.4 mm.
 If you populate all the slots it might not have enough power when trace is 1 mm.
 When you order the board with 70um copper it can now handle 6 amps.
 I uploaded a 1.7 version of the design and with it the gerber zip

-The board is now fully working.
-I rest my case